mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     By default :code:`save_data` stores all Metadata except those linked to normalized collections (:code:`source`, :code:`channel`, and :code:`site`) with no safety checks.
-We discuss the alternatives in a later section so the reader can first get a broader perspective.
+We discuss additional common options in a later section.

 2.  :code:`save_ensemble_data`  is similar to :code:`save_data` except the first argument is an Ensemble object.
 There are currently two of them:  (1) TimeSeriesEnsemble